Chart Color Schemes

 Rossmore was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Rossmore has a high level of cultural diversity, with 30.9% of its population born overseas and 42.9% speaking a language other than English at home.
-Christianity is the predominant religion in Rossmore, making up 61.1% of the population.
-Islam is overrepresented compared to Greater Sydney, comprising 14.1% of Rossmore's population versus 12.9%.
+Rossmore's cultural diversity is notable, with 30.9% of its population born overseas and 42.9% speaking a language other than English at home.
+Christianity is the predominant religion in Rossmore, accounting for 61.1% of the population.
+Islam is overrepresented in Rossmore compared to Greater Sydney, comprising 14.1% versus the regional average of 6.8%.

 Frequently Asked Questions - Diversity